moyodiallo/glib/README.md

 ```

 ## Compute the good bound diameter of the big component
-This compute the good bound diameter of a graph, like known a graph can have many
+Compute the good lower bound diameter of a graph, like known a graph can have many
 connected components
 ```
 p = print the diameter of each connected component